-This course complements BIO 380 Conservation Biology by focusing on the rare and unique biodiversity of the Hawaiian Islands.
-It moves quickly from the basic goals and methods of Conservation Biology to their application to specific populations of terrestrial and marine species.
-The course is comprised of approximately four to five lectures/discussion during the fall semester, a 13-day trip to Hawaii between semesters, and a research paper to be completed during the spring semester.
-Includes lecture and laboratory.
-Usually offered biennially in the spring of odd years.
-Prerequisites: Student must be Biology major, with junior or senior standing.
-Seats in this class are limited.
-Students meeting the prerequisites and also having earned a "C-" or better in BIO 380 or BIO 423 may be granted permission to register before others.
+This course is a field-based, intensive version of BIO 380 Conservation Biology that focuses on the rare and unique biodiversity of the Hawaiian Islands.
+It moves quickly from the basic goals and methods of Conservation Biology to their application to terrestrial, wetland, and coastal marine ecosystems.
+The course is comprised of "three introductory lectures/discussion and a "13-day learning adventure in the Hawaiian archipelago.
+Usually offered biennially in January of odd years.
+Prerequisites: Declared Biology Major or Minor or Environmental Studies Minor, at least sophomore standing, instructor's permission, and paid trip fee.